 Funding Policy - KSA 74-4919 establishes the KPERS member-employee contribution rate at 4% of covered salary for employees hired before July 1, 2009.
 After this date the rate changes to 6%.
 Member-employees' contributions are withheld by their employer and paid to KPERS according to the provisions of Section 414(h) of the Internal Revenue Code.
 The State of Kansas is required to contribute the remaining amount necessary to achieve the actuarially determined contribution rate.
-Kansas currently contributes an average of 8.17% of covered payroll.
+Kansas currently contributes an average of 9.77% of covered payroll.
 These contribution requirements are established by KPERS and periodically revised.
-Kansas' contributions to KPERS for the College's employees for the years ending June 30, 2011, 2010 and 2009 were \$854,732, \$799,565 and \$727,386, respectively, equal to the required contributions for each year.
+Kansas' contributions to KPERS for the College's employees for the years ending June 30, 2012, 2011 and 2010 were \$772,394, \$854,732 and \$799,565, respectively, equal to the required contributions for each year.
+Kansas' contributions to KPERS for the College's employees for the years ending June 30, 2012, 2011, and 2010, were \$1,899,182, \$1,554,562, and \$1,402,316, respectively, equal to the required contributions for each year.
 The State of Kansas, not the College, is legally responsible for making employer contributions to KPERS.
 The payment made by the State of Kansas on behalf of the College's employees is recorded as revenue and as an expense on these financial statements.

-8. OTHER POSTEMPLOYMENT HEALTHCARE BENEFITS (OPEB)
+8. OTHER POSTEMPLOYEMENT HEALTHCARE BENEFITS (OPEB)

 Plan Description - The College sponsors a medical, prescription drug, dental benefits (healthcare benefits) to retired employees and their dependents under certain conditions.
-Coverage is provided through fullyinsured contracts that collectively operate as a single-employer defined benefit plan.
+Coverage is provided through fully-insured contracts that collectively operate as a single-employer defined benefit plan.
 Qualifying retirees are those employees who are a full-time employee, participating in the group insurance plan prior to retirement, who retires after age 60 with at least 10 years of continuous full-time service with the College.
 Retirees may continue coverage with the College by paying the carrier premium rate.
 Coverage is available until Medicare eligibility (i.e. age 65) for each of the retirees and their spouses.
 Plan coverage is provided for under K.S.A.
 12-0540.
 No separate financial report is issued for the Plan.